daios-ai/msg/docs/manual/docs/installation.md

 ### Uninstall

-Uninstall removes the installation directory and cleans up the `PATH` entries the installer added:
+To uninstall, run the `uninstall.sh` script provided with the `msg` distribution.

 ```bash
 ~/.mindscript/uninstall.sh
 ```

-If you installed from a repo checkout, `./uninstall.sh` performs the same cleanup.
+This removes the installation directory and cleans up the `PATH` entries the installer added:

 ---